 Among the medical plans NYU offers to serve its diverse faculty and employee community is a consumer-driven health plan – NYU's High Deductible Health Plan (HDHP) with Health Savings Account (HSA).

 HDHPs are designed to give you more control over how you spend your health care dollars.
-You also have the opportunity to enroll in an HSA, a bank account that you may contribute to through pre-tax payroll deductions and withdraw from to pay for eligible out-of-pocket expenses.
+You will also be enrolled in an HSA, a bank account that you may contribute to through pre-tax payroll deductions and withdraw from to pay for eligible out-of-pocket expenses.

 What is the HDHP option?